-By the conclusion of this course, students should be able to:
+By the conclusion of this course, you should be able to:

 The marking scheme will be identical to that adopted by the Chartered Institute of Arbitrators for their award writing exams.
 The passmark will be 50% but for CIArb Fellowship exemption purposes the passmark will be 70%, as per CIArb’s equivalent assessment.

 The Disability & Dyslexia Centre advises and supports students who disclose a sensory or mobility impairment, chronic medical condition, mental health issue, dyslexia and other specific learning differences.
 Applicants are encouraged to arrange a pre-entry visit to discuss any concerns and to view the facilities.